Snapper-Labs/immediate/docs/docs/index.md

 - Server-side application support: Implement interactive applications running entirely on the server, in your language of choice, avoiding the need to stand up an API boundary.

+- A library of high-quality widgets for internal tools: Quickly build simple tools using our high-level widgets, while retaining the flexibility to customize your application when needed.